Mahammad-Mostafa/fcc-test-suite-template/README.md

 # 💻 Getting Started <a name="getting-started"></a>

-You can easily download or fork this repository and work it at once!
+You can easily download or fork this repository and work on it at once!

 ### Prerequisites: